SSTI2 picoCTF 2025 Solution

 Learn more

-Running id first is standard practice in CTF web exploitation - it confirms that command execution is working and reveals the effective user (usually www-data or a service account).
+Running id first is standard practice in CTF web exploitation; it confirms that command execution is working and reveals the effective user (usually www-data or a service account).
 Only then do you escalate to reading sensitive files, avoiding wasted effort if the first command fails due to a subtle payload mistake.

 ls without arguments lists the current working directory, which for a Flask application is typically the directory containing app.py.
 Files like flag, flag.txt, or secret.txt in the same directory are common picoCTF patterns.
 If the flag isn't in the current directory, ls /, ls /home, and find / -name 'flag*' 2>/dev/null are the standard next steps.
+The Linux CLI for CTF guide has a longer recon checklist.

 In real penetration tests, post-exploitation reconnaissance follows a similar escalation: confirm execution, identify the user context and OS, map the filesystem for sensitive files (credentials, keys, configuration), check for lateral movement opportunities (network interfaces, accessible services), and document everything for the final report.
 The skills practiced in CTF web challenges map directly to this professional workflow.